kubecost/docs/aws-cloud-integrations.md

   * Set the following parameters:
         *   AthenaCURBucket: The bucket where the CUR is sent from the “Setting up the CUR” step
-        *   SpotDataFeedBucketName: The bucket where the spot data feed is sent from the “Setting up the Spot Data feed” step
+        *   SpotDataFeedBucketName: Optional.
+The bucket where the spot data feed is sent from the “Setting up the Spot Data feed” step (see below)

   * Choose **Next**.